๐Ÿ”” Pennsylvania Eviction Notice Laws

 File Landlord/Tenant Complaint

-File your complaint with the Magisterial District Court in the district where the property is located.
+File with the Magisterial District Court in the district where the property is located.
 In Philadelphia, file with Philadelphia Municipal Court.
 Filing fees typically range from $100โ€“$200.

 3